cosinekitty/astronomy/source/js/README.md

 <a name="Astronomy.ElongationEvent"></a>

 ### Astronomy.ElongationEvent
-Represents the visibility of a planet or the Moon relative to the Sun.
-Includes angular separation from the Sun and whether visibility is best in the morning or the evening.
+Represents the angular separation of a body from the Sun as seen from the Earth and the relative ecliptic longitudes between that body and the Earth as seen from the Sun.

 **Kind**: static class of [<code>Astronomy</code>](#Astronomy)
 **See**: [Elongation](#Astronomy.Elongation)